explosion/spaCy/website/docs/api/top-level.md

 [`spacy train`](/api/cli#train), including information such as the training loss and the accuracy scores on the development set.

-There are two built-in logging functions: a logger printing results to the console in tabular format (which is the default), and one that also sends the results to a [Weights & Biases](https://www.wandb.com/) dashboard.
+There are three built-in logging functions: a logger printing results to the console in tabular format (which is the default), one that also sends the results to a [Weights & Biases](https://www.wandb.com/) dashboard, and one that sends results to a [MLflow](https://www.mlflow.org/) tracking server.
 Instead of using one of the built-in loggers listed here, you can also [implement your own](/usage/training#custom-logging).